asilvafx/world-auth/README.md

 # Worldcoin Auth

 Simple "Sign in with Worldcoin" React project built on Vite.
-This setup includes essential dependencies for modern web development, such as Axios for API requests, i18n for internationalization, and React Router for route management.
-Includes Tailwind CSS for styling, ESLint for code quality, and support for environment variables.
+Powered by World ID

 ## Features
 - **IDKit** - Powered by World ID